 - steps in the workflow

 - interface refinement

-One way you don’t break down your iterations is by building in horizontal architectural layers (e.g. start with a database, then develop the logic, then the interface).
+One way you don’t break down your iterations is by building in horizontal architectural layers (e.g. starting with a database, then developing the logic, then the interface).
 In order to deliver working software, you need to deliver a vertical slice through all layers.

 What happens when you have big goals?
 Breaking big projects into prioritised phases

 Often organisations and teams have big changes they need to bring about.
 You might have to implement a transformative new initiative or replace a monolithic legacy system for example.

 In this case, map out the high-level outcomes for the full change that you need to make, prioritise these, then tackle them in phases.

 Only do detailed planning and requirements-gathering needed for the current phase.
 Keeping a constrained focus on each phase enables effective monitoring and control.
 Outcomes are clearer, it’s easier to determine user needs, and you can regularly check whether you are meeting these user needs and business outcomes.

 You can then base later phases on what you’ve learned about your users, product and the operating environment from that first phase.
 This means you’re using empirical data not guesswork to guide your later phases.

 Effectively you’re running a series of linked mini-projects, with close-out of each completed phase driving the initiation of the next.